Openovate/reactus/README.md

 #### 2.1.
 Example Project

-While, React Virtual Engine is un-opinionated, for these next sections we are going to create a file structure that looks similar to the following and `[ROOT]` is denoted as your project root.
+While, Reactus is un-opinionated, for these next sections we are going to create a file structure that looks similar to the following and `[ROOT]` is denoted as your project root.